What Is Table Thai Yoga Massage

-Thai Table Massage is blended healing practice harmonizing breath, movement, stress reduction, and pain relief.
+The core of Table Thai Yoga Massage theory centres around the integration of mind, body and spirit, and therapists seek to connect with their clients in what is often referred to as a therapeutic dance.
+The origins of Thai Yoga Massage are thought to date back to the Ayurvedic traditions of ancient India.
+Table Thai Yoga Massage is blended healing practice harmonising breath, movement, stress reduction, and pain relief.
 The doctrine of Table Thai Yoga Massage is “Metta”, otherwise known as, “the practice of loving kindness."
 Metta is fulfilled when both the giver and receiver achieve a state of benevolence.
 In other words, both the client and the therapist benefit on a profound level.
-Thai Table Massage clears blockages along the “wind channels”, or “sen lines’, and powerfully relaxes body and mind.
+Table Thai Yoga Massage clears blockages along the “wind channels”, or “sen lines”, and powerfully relaxes body and mind.
 Some clients can experience an emotional release during or after a session, physical and emotional trauma are let go from the body.